-A triangular prism is a polyhedron, the two faces of which are equal triangles lying in parallel planes, and the remaining faces (side faces) are parallelograms that have common sides with these triangles.
+A triangular prism is a polyhedron, the two faces of equal triangles lying in parallel planes.
+The remaining faces (side faces) are parallelograms that have common sides with these triangles.

 The side faces of the prism are rectangles.

 The side edges of the prism are parallel and equal.

 The dimensions of the prism can be expressed in terms of side length a and height h.